 We are planning on staining our log home but we have a terrible problem with stink bugs.
 What can be done to try and get rid of these nasty critters?

 The first thing you should do is read our article above which will tell you all you need to know about this pest including treatment options.
-In the article you’ll learn about using a paint/stain additive called NBS whenever you repaint or stain so now would be a great time to get this applied.
+In the article you’ll learn about Pest Away which can be added to paint or stain too for longer lasting residual.

 Next, wait and see what happens next fall.
-My guess is you’ll have to spray with Cypermethrin but if your problem is mild to not quite “medium bad”, the NBS might keep them off the home for the rest of this year.
+My guess is you’ll have to spray with Maxxthor EC but if your problem is mild to not quite “medium bad”, the NBS might keep them off the home for the rest of this year.

-But if they do come back this fall, spray the Cypermethrin to keep them off the home.
+But if they do come back this fall, spray the Maxxthor EC to keep them off the home.
 This should keep them from nesting again.
 And if any show up inside, start using some of the aerosol’s we have listed above to kill them during the fall/winter months.

 I’m also having this issue.
 I’ve never had this issue before, I’m finding stinkbugs in my room and my assumption is there is a nest near my window.
 I do not understand how these bugs are ending up in my room due to the fact my window is never open.
 I’m almost scared to sleep at night.
 Any suggestions to get rid of my issue?
 I found 5 stinkbugs in the past 3 weeks.